Joshua Franco: Promotion to undisputed champion

 On February 9, 2022, the WBA ordered the WBA "Super" champion Juan Francisco Estrada to defend his title against Franco.
 The pair were given until March 11 to come to terms.
 As the pair failed to do so, a purse bid was scheduled for April 18, 2022, which was later postponed by 24 hours.
 The promotional rights were won by Golden Boy Promotions, who bid $120,000, with a 75/25 split in favor of Estrada.
 Although the bout was officially expected to take place on July 16, 2022, it was eventually postponed to August 20.
 On July 18, Estrada's trainer Alfredo Caballero stated in an interview with Izquierdazo that Estrada would vacate the WBA title in order to pursue a trilogy match with Román González.
 On August 11, 2022, Estrada officially relinquished the super flyweight "Super" title.
 Immediately afterwards, Franco was promoted to undisputed status and remained the sanctioning body's sole titleholder at junior bantamweight.

-Franco vs. Ioka
+Franco vs. Ioka duology

 On October 11, 2022, it was revealed that Franco has entered into negotiations for a title unification fight with the reigning WBO super flyweight champion Kazuto Ioka.
 It was confirmed a month later that the title bout would take place on New Year's Eve at the Ota City General Gymnasium in Tokyo, Japan.
 On November 4, the WBO furthermore ordered the winner of the fight to face the sanctioning body's former flyweight champion Junto Nakatani in a mandatory title defense no later than 180 days afterwards.
 The fight ended in a majority decision draw.
 One judge scored it 115–113 for Franco, while the remaining two judges scored it as a 114–114 draw.

+Due to the inconclusive nature of their first meeting, both Franco and Ioka agreed to an immediate rematch.
+As Ioka was ordered to make a mandatory title defense against Junto Nakatani directly after facing Franco, he instead opted to vacate the title, meaning the rematch would only have the WBA super flyweight title on the line.
+The championship bout was booked to take place on June 24, 2023, at the Ota City General Gymnasium in Tokyo, Japan.
+Franco was stripped of the WBA title at the official weigh-ins, as he came in nearly two full divisions above the super flyweight limit.
+He lost the fight by unanimous decision, with two scorecards of 116–112 and one scorecard of 115–113.